ahmedbhaila/api-event-manager/README.md

 # api-event-manager
-A RESTful API for creating
+A RESTful API for creating:

 * Events
 * Users
 * Registering a User with an Event